TomatenKuchenDEV/docs/docs/verification.md

 - Cooldown until the user can start verification again
 - Reset of fail counter

-When using "Mute" or "Cooldown" you have to add a duration how long the user gets muted / how long they have to wait.
+When using "mute" or "cooldown" you have to add a duration how long the user gets muted / how long they have to wait.

 Note that "cooldown" does not prevent users from sending DM messages.
-Use "Mute" instead which disables buttons as well as DMs and displays the wait time better than the bot can.
+Use "mute" instead which disables buttons as well as DMs and displays the wait time better than the bot can.

 ### Task difficulty

-You can change the difficulty of the modes (except "None") here.
+You can change the difficulty of the modes (except "none") here.
 This changes the maximum reply time and for:
 - Captcha the amount of characters
 - Math tasks the complexity of tasks